swiss-art-research-net/docs.swissartresearch/docs/et/group.md

 **Version**: 1.0

 The group reference data model provides a list of standard descriptors (fields) that are typically present in the description of a group or institution in cultural heritage data systems.
 The intention of this reference model is to provide a consolidated, high-level formal structure comprising the most commonly reused descriptors for a group and, further, to provide for these a set of semantic mapping to the CIDOC CRM.
-Moreover, each field is marked in respect to its potential functionality with regards to instance matching between overlapping datasets.
+Moreover, each field is marked with respect to its potential functionality with regards to instance matching between overlapping datasets.
 This reference data model aims to serve a number of functions including:

 1. to support the creation of semantic data entry forms that will create ‘born semantic’ data streams